regular/tirex-cli/README.md

-tisl
+tirex-cli
 ====
-tisl is a cli tool for version management of Texas Intrument's SimpleLink(tm) SDK.
-It works much like nvm works for Node version management.
+a cli tool for discovering and installing packages from Texas Intrument's Resource Explorer website

 Features
 --

-- list versions availbe remotely and locally
+- list packages availbe
-- install a remote version
-- switch between installed verions
+- streaming download and unzip with filtering